jdoleary/Spellmasons/docs/TasksCurrent.md

     - [Submit demo to IGN](https://corp.ign.com/submit-a-game)
     - make music play in menu
 ---
+- How close am I to 5mb limit for save files? what to do if I go over?
+- menu: Skip tutorial button in settings doesn't go away once clicked
 - sfx: Need sound effect for bolt, improve bolt animation, consume, conserve, reroll
 - (fixed?)
 Arrow collisions don't work right when used with target_circle first
 - content: Heat seeking skull with particle effects behind it.
 You release it and it seeks out the nearest enemy to deal damage